Day Hike Q: Hickory Hill Boat Ramp to Redwood/Tom Clark Roads

 Distance: 2.3 miles

-- Difficulty: Easy
+- Difficulty: Easy.

-- Camping: No
+- Camping: No.

 - Land managers: N.C.
 Wildlife Resources Commission, U.S. Army Corps of Engineers.
-Note: Some or all of this trail is on gamelands and hunting is allowed.
+Note: Some or all of this trail is on game lands and hunting is allowed.
 Learn about local hunting seasons here.

 - Volunteer Task Force Leader: Jeff Brewer, email@example.com.

-- Piggyback trail: No
+- Piggyback trail: No.

-- Connecting trails: Occasional feeder trail to lake
+- Connecting trails: Occasional feeder trail to lake.

-- Falls Lake MST Section No.: 19, 20
+- Falls Lake MST Section Nos.: 19, 20

-- Trailhead/Access: Hickory Hill Boat Ramp and the elbow of Redwood and Tom Clark roads.
+- Trailhead/Access: Hickory Hill Boat Ramp and the elbow of Redwood and Tom Clark Roads.
 Click on map below for specifics.

-If you don’t have $125, keep hiking and you’ll have another unusual trail opportunity: the chance to hike through a cement culvert under an interstate highway.
+Keep hiking and you’ll have another unusual trail opportunity: the chance to hike through a cement culvert under an interstate highway.
 (Note: The tunnel can be wet and muddy; watch your step.)